davidantaki/cs3200-database-design-final-project/README.md

 * The code is contained in 2 files only: 1 for SQL, and 1 for python code.
 In the future, or if this application were to extend, the code should be better segmented out. i.e. SQL schema should be in one file, procedures in another.
+* The MVC model would be ideal to use in the future to separe the view from the model.
+This would also make the code more testable.
 ## Document any code not working in this section
 * All code works as intended that we know of.
 We did not write tests for our code which we have noted as a future improvement to the robustness of this